 The short answer to those questions is, no. There isn’t a set limit on the amount customers can spend at stores using Apple’s mobile wallet service.
 However, the long answer is that merchants and card issuers can impose their own limits on what Apple Pay customers can spend.
-The standard in the U.S. is, if you spend more than $50.00, you might be required to provide a signature with the transaction.
 In Canada, you may not be able to use Apple Pay at all, for purchases over $100.00 CAD.

 Let’s take a U.S. merchant as an example.
 A customer comes into your hardware store and rings up $2,000 in merchandise.
 They pull out their iPhone to pay.
-Since the amount is over $50.00 a signature will probably be required.
 But wait, the transaction gets declined (awkward) because the card issuer set a hard limit for $1,000.
 Meaning that they will not process Apple Pay transactions over $1,000, even with a signature.
 So, while a retailer may have their own idea on spending limits, the customer’s credit card company and the bank also have theirs; and the latter two will always have the final say.